 200g extra-mature cheddar grated

-Storing your handmixer is no problem.
-It's small enough to tuck easily away and out of sight.
-Keep the attachments with the rest of your cutlery if there's room and just make sure the mixer is located where it won't gather dust.
+Storing your handmixer is easy.
+It's small enough to tuck away out of sight.
+Keep the attachments with the rest of your cutlery if there's room and keep the mixer somewhere easy to reach where it won't gather dust.

 Need to give your mixer some TLC or want some extra attachments?